 The International Hotel Law Review: China

-China is the second largest hotel market in the world by revenue, just behind the United States, with a wide gap to the third largest market, which is Japan.
+China is the second largest hotel market in the world by revenue, just behind the United States, with a wide gap to the third-largest market, which is Japan.
 All market segments are well developed as it would be expected in such a large market but there are certain aspects to the landscape of operators that are unique to China.
 This is partly due to regulation, such as the separation between local and international players, only the latter being subject to the foreign investment legal regime that is still relatively restrictive compared to the legal framework applicable to the local hotel industry.

-Market growth has been astonishing throughout the last twenty years and it is no surprise that all internationally operating hotel brands have flooded into China to get a piece of the huge market and the expected growth.
+Market growth has been astonishing throughout the past 20 years, and it is no surprise that all internationally operating hotel brands have flooded into China to get a piece of the huge market and the expected growth.
 The top end of the market has traditionally been dominated by the well-known international brands, but Chinese operators are working hard to develop new hospitality brands for the luxury segment.
 While room rates in particular in the luxury segment in China are comparatively low, the expansion of the market even in cities with saturated markets goes on, often as part of a branding strategy to make Chinese consumers familiar with the respective brand to benefit from future bookings in more profitable markets once people resume travel overseas.
 However, there is relatively little genuine outward expansion in the global hospitality sector from China so far, despite a short-lived spike of purchases of global brands and hotel properties around 2016, including the iconic Waldorf Astoria Hotel in New York City and the Club Med chain, investments often made by investment conglomerates rather than hospitality businesses.

 As a country with a strictly regulated real estate market, in its early days, China tried to limit foreign investment in domestic real estate projects.
 As a result, it became extremely difficult for foreign investment to directly enter the hospitality industry.